muppet9010/factorio-muppet-streamer/README.md

 Player Drop Inventory
 ============

 Schedules the targeted player to drop their inventory on the ground over time.
+This is a Time Duration Event and so may cut short other Time Duration events, see General Notes for details.

 #### Command syntax